dror27/dk-shack/vol2/songs/en/Palimpsest.md

 It needs be floating, free as a lion\
 \
 More than a sense\
-Of purpose and plan,\
+Of purpose and plan\
-Esthetics and faith, \
+Esthetics and faith \
 Acknowledgement mends\
 \
-In words, sight,\
+In words, sight\
 A smile and a tone\
-A new child is born,\
+A new child is born\
 Sans burying a faun